Product Manager Interview Questions and Answers (2025 Guide)

 Your PM interview is emotional.
 Your head is probably buzzing with excitement and nervousness.

 • KPIs.
-The interviewers want to see that you’re ahead of the curve.
 Identify the KPIs that revolve around the business.
 If you don’t know how the company measures success, how will you know what's best for the product?
-While a subscription business focuses on user retention, an e-commerce business might look for repeat purchases.

 • Use the Product.
-Use the company’s product before the interview.
+Before the interview, use the company’s product.
 Ask your interviewer for a free trial or beta access if it's behind a paywall.
 You may be asked how the user interface or experience can be improved.
-If you haven't checked out the product, you'll not only be stumped in the interview but also leave a negative impression on your interviewers.

 PM Interview FAQs